Post-War Roots

 2017

 Had-Fab contributed to the iconic Queensferry Crossing with the manufacture and installation of 288 sets of Anti-Vandal Pipes.
-This gave Had-Fab an opportunity to demonstrate fabrication capabilities out with key industrial sectors, Power and Rail.
+This gave Had-Fab an opportunity to demonstrate fabrication capabilities outside of key industrial sectors, Power and Rail.

 2018